a girl in front of the computer a girl in front of the computer

 But this brought another problem, a problem of 5 million euros which had already been taken from the citizens' pockets and had gone to the state budget.
 The question that required an answer was and continues to be how these money will be returned.

-Officially, the Ministry of Finance says about the signal that: " by means of letter no. 11615/1 prot, dated 04.09.2024, submitted to the General Secretary of the Council of Ministers the request to refer to the Constitutional Court for the opinion of this Court on the effects and consequences for taxpayers up to now of the entry into force of its Decision no. 52, dated 27.06.2024, for installments of profit tax prepaid by taxpayers".
+Officially, the Ministry of Finance says for the signal that: " by letter no. 11615/1 prot, dated 04.09.2024, it has submitted to the Secretary General of the Council of Ministers the request to address the Constitutional Court for the expression of this Court on the effects and consequences incurred for taxpayers until the entry into force of its Decision no. 52, dated 27.06.2024, for the profit tax installments prepaid by taxpayers".

 So they said it differently, the Constitutional Court was asked if the state should return this money and how it can return it.
 But the constitutional court did not accept this request of the Ministry of Finance to interpret its decision on the partial repeal of the income tax law in order not to tax free professions.